MicrosoftDocs/windows-dev-docs/hub/apps/design/widgets/index.md

 ## Planning your app's widget experience

 1. Based on your understanding of your customers, identify the most important content or most useful actions that your users would love to have quick access to without opening your app or website.
-Consider the principles enumerated in the [Widget principles](#widget-principles) section, and think about how they can apply to your app or service.
+Consider the principles enumerated in the [Widget principles](#widget-principles) section, and think about how they can apply to your app.
-1. Your app or service can support multiple individual widgets on the Widgets Board.
+1. Your app can support multiple individual widgets on the Widgets Board.
 Determine the number of separate widgets you want to support so that each widget focuses on a specific purpose.
 1. Determine the content you want to include for each widget.
 A single widget can support three different sizes; small, medium, and large.
 For each widget, think about what content would bring the most value to users and your business needs.
 For each size from small to large, the focus of a widget’s purpose should remain the same, but the amount of information displayed should expand with larger sizes.
 We recommend that all widger providers implement the small and medium sizes as these size are more likely to get prioritized by the dynamic ranker and are also more likely to be pinned by the user.
 1. Think about the user interactions your widget will support.
 Users can click on the widget title or any click targets that you’ve defined on the widget.
-These interactions can activate deeplink shortcuts into your app or web site that take users directly to what they're interested in, so that they don’t have to navigate from the root of your app or service.
+These interactions can activate deeplink shortcuts into your app or web site that take users directly to what they're interested in, so that they don’t have to navigate from the root of your app.
 Consider the different navigational models offered [LINK TBD](tbd).
 1. Apps must implement a widget provider that implements the back-end functionality to send your widget's layout and data to the widget board to be displayed.
 Currently, widget providers can be implemented using a Win32 desktop app or a Progressive Web App (PWA).
-Determine the service model that works best with your app or service.
+Determine the service model that works best with your app.
 For more information, see [Widget service providers](../../develop/widgets/widget-service-providers.md).